Find Affordable College Courses

 The states with the most job growth for Occupational Therapist (OT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Kansas, Rhode Island, or Minnesota.
 These states have the worst job growth for this type of profession.

-Occupational Therapist (OT) Average Salary
+Occupational Therapist (OT) Salary

-The salary for Occupational Therapists ranges between about $55,490 and $120,750 a year.
+Occupational Therapists make between $55,490 and $120,750 a year.

 undefined